-- A. The DPA submits to the local Multifamily Program Center Director two invoices for payment of fees. - 1.
-The first invoice covers: - a.
-The base fee less the holdback; and - Any incentive fee earned or any penalty fee deducted. - 2.
-The final invoice is for the release of the holdback. - Note: An invoice can only cover one project.
+A. The DPA submits to the applicable Multifamily Program Center Director two invoices for payment of fees.

+- 1. The first invoice covers: - a.
+The base fee less the holdback; and - b.
+Any incentive fee earned or any penalty fee deducted. - 2.
+The final invoice is for the release of the holdback.

+Note: An invoice can only cover one project.

-- B. The local Multifamily Program Center Director, acting for the Deputy Assistant Secretary for Multifamily Housing Programs shall review and approve all disbursements. - C. Invoices must be paid within 30 days of receipt. - D. Additional details will be forthcoming in the near future.
+- B. The applicable Multifamily Program Center Director, acting for the Deputy Assistant Secretary for Multifamily Housing Programs shall review and approve all disbursements. - C. Invoices must be paid within 30 days of receipt. - D. See Appendix 2 for further instruction.